MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

 ---
-title: Enable text search on table fields
+title: Enable optimized text search on table fields
 description: Description of how you use enable text search on table fields.
 author: kennieNP
 ms.reviewer: jswymer